Alfred A. Knopf: Acquisition by Random House

-In 1960 Random House acquired Alfred A. Knopf.
+In 1960, Random House acquired Alfred A. Knopf.
 It is believed that the decision to sell was prompted by Alfred A. Knopf Jr., leaving Knopf to found his own book company, Atheneum Books, in 1959.

 Since its founding, Knopf has paid close attention to design and typography, employing notable designers and typographers including William Addison Dwiggins, Harry Ford, Steven Heller, Chip Kidd, Lorraine Louie, Peter Mendelsund, Bruce Rogers, Rudolf Ruzicka, and Beatrice Warde.
 Knopf books conclude with an unnumbered page titled "A Note on the Type", which describes the history of the typeface used for the book.
 In addition, Knopf books date the year of the book's current printing on the title page.

 Knopf published textbooks until 1988, when Random House's schools and colleges division was sold to McGraw Hill.

 In 1991, Knopf revived the "Everyman's Library" series, originally published in England in the early 20th century.
 This series consists of classics of world literature in affordable hardcover editions.
 The series has grown over the years to include lines of Children's Classics and Pocket Poets.

 Random House was acquired by Bertelsmann AG in 1998.
 In late 2008 and early 2009, the Knopf Publishing Group merged with Doubleday to form the Knopf Doubleday Publishing Group.
 Random House has been owned since its 2013 merger of Penguin Group by Penguin Random House, a joint venture between Bertelsmann (53%) and Pearson PLC (47%).

 Many of Knopf's hardcover books are published later as Vintage paperbacks.
 Vintage Books is a sister imprint of Random House.

 In October 2012, Bertelsmann entered into talks with rival conglomerate Pearson plc, over the possibility of combining their respective publishing companies, Random House and Penguin Group.
 The merger was completed on 1 July 2013 and the new company is Penguin Random House.
-Bertelsmann owns 53% of the joint venture while Pearson owns 47%.
+Bertelsmann owned 53% of the joint venture while Pearson owned 47%.
 At the time of the acquisition the combined companies controlled 25% of the book business, with more than 10,000 employees and 250 independent publishing imprints and with about $3.9 billion in annual revenues.
 The move to consolidate was to provide leverage against Amazon.com and battle the shrinking state of bookstores.

 In 2015, Knopf celebrated its 100th anniversary by publishing a commemorative book, Alfred A. Knopf, 1915–2015: A Century of Publishing.

-Notable people
+People

-Notable editors and publishers
+Editors and publishers

-While there have been many notable editors at Knopf there have only been four editors-in-chief: Alfred A. Knopf, Sr., Robert Gottlieb, Sonny Mehta (who died in 2019) and Reagan Arthur.
-Other influential editors at Knopf included Harold Strauss (Japanese literature), Herbert Weinstock (biography of musical composers), Judith Jones (culinary texts), Peter Mendelsund (art director and book cover designer) as well as Angus Cameron, Charles Elliott, Gary Fisketjon, Lee Goerner, Ashbel Green, Carol Brown Janeway, Michael Magzis, Anne McCormick, Nancy Nicholas, Daniel Okrent, Regina Ryan, Sophie Wilkins, and Victoria Wilson.
+While there have been many notable editors at Knopf there have only been four editors-in-chief: Alfred A. Knopf, Sr., Robert Gottlieb, Sonny Mehta (who died in 2019) and Jordan Pavlin.
+Other influential editors at Knopf included Harold Strauss (Japanese literature), Herbert Weinstock (biography of musical composers), Judith Jones (translations, The Diary of Anne Frank, culinary texts), Peter Mendelsund (art director and book cover designer) as well as Bobbie Bristol, Angus Cameron, Ann Close, Charles Elliott, Gary Fisketjon, Lee Goerner, Ashbel Green, Carol Brown Janeway, Michael Magzis, Anne McCormick, Nancy Nicholas, Daniel Okrent, Regina Ryan, Sophie Wilkins, and Victoria Wilson.
 Knopf also employed literary scouts to good advantage.